kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ## Install and run type checkers on your client library code

 Our Python SDK repo CI runs two type checkers on the code - [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright).
 You may see different errors across type checkers.
-We aim for the Python SDK to have clean client libraries whether using mypy or pyright so that our customers are able to choose either type checker and have a good typing experience.
+We aim for the Python SDK to provide "type checker clean" client libraries whether using mypy or pyright so that our customers are able to choose either one and have a good typing experience.

 The versions of mypy and pyright that we run in CI are pinned to specific versions in order to avoid surprise typing errors raised when a new version of the type checker ships.
 All client libraries in the Python SDK repo are automatically opted in to running type checking.
 If you need to temporarily opt-out of type checking for your client library, see [How to opt out of type checking](#how-to-opt-out-of-type-checking).

 The easiest way to install and run the type checkers locally is with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
 This reproduces the exact type checking environment run in CI and brings in the third party stub packages necessary.
+To begin, first install `tox` and `tox-monorepo`:

 `pip install tox tox-monorepo`

 ### Run mypy

-mypy is currently pinned to version [0.931](https://pypi.org/project/mypy/0.931/)).
+mypy is currently pinned to version [0.931](https://pypi.org/project/mypy/0.931/).

-To run mypy on your library, run tox mypy env at the package level:
+To run mypy on your library, run the tox mypy env at the package level:

 `.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>tox -e mypy -c ../../../eng/tox/tox.ini`